High Guardian Spice: Influences

-LGBT representation
+LGBTQ representation

-The series features various LGBT characters.
+The series features various LGBTQ characters.
 Anise, Sage's cousin, is married to an Elf woman named Aloe, with Anise voiced by Haviland Stillwell, a lesbian woman.
 Professor Caraway, a professor at the High Guardian Academy, is a trans man.
 In the third episode "Transformations", he is revealed to be a trans man, and is voiced by the show's creator, Raye Rodriguez.
 Snapdragon is a trans woman.
 Over the course of the series, Snapdragon "Snap" figures out who she is and Caraway helps her move toward gender transition.
 The voice actress for Snap, Julia Kaye, confirmed that Snap is a trans woman and that Rodriguez based aspects of the character on her.
 Rodriguez further confirmed that Snap is a trans woman.
 The series also includes LGBTQ cast members like openly gay Cam Clarke (who voices Neppy Cat and Sorrel) and ambiguously queer Julian Koster (who voices Slime Boy).

 In October 2021, Rodriguez was described as being "passionate about telling diverse and inclusive stories" and noted as wanting to share "fantastical stories about queer, diverse and relatable characters."
 In a November 2021 interview, Rodriguez noted the importance of representation and voiced optimism for inclusivity in animation.
 He further praised Crunchyroll for not giving any pushback to LGBTQ representation in the series, adding that in the world of High Guardian Spice, people are "generally a lot more chill about LGBTQ+ people than they are in real life."